helmedeiros/gojira/docs/metrics.md

 | Throughput per ISO week | resolved_at | Bar chart of items resolved per ISO week |
 | Time in each column | times_array | Per-issue stacked bar — where each item spent its time |

-The CFD is **approximate**: it back-derives entry timestamps for each column from `resolved_at` minus the durations in `times_array`.
-It assumes items moved forward through columns without backwards transitions.
-A "real" CFD requires Jira's full changelog, which gojira does not currently fetch.
+## Real transitions via the changelog

+By default the CFD back-derives entry timestamps from `resolved_at` minus the durations in `times_array`, which assumes forward-only flow.
+Set `include_changelog: true` in `project_config.json` and gojira fans out a `?expand=changelog` request per issue, then uses the real `status` transition timestamps Jira recorded.
+When real events are present the CFD title drops the "approximate" suffix.

+Costs: one extra HTTP request per issue.
+For large boards this can dominate run time — leave `include_changelog` off when you only need cycle-time/throughput numbers.